el-dAna/Fatique-Detection-From-Physiological-Signals/README.md

 Challenges.
 Running a standalone streamlit app was smooth.
 Packaging and running docker image had some session states apparently not initialised! uff!
 I changed the running port to default streamlit 8501 and it worked.

 authenticating codespaces with ecs in order to build and push image. codepaces is not a non TTY device.
 So i used local env to communicate with my ecs repositories.
 Cloud9 was not used because space on the free tier devices was not enough for pakages in requirements.txt.
 I got "WARNING!
 Using --password via the CLI is insecure.
 Use --password-stdin."
 Will use IAM role/policies in future.

+Tried today still